IChowdhury01/MATCH/README.md

 Database: MySQL

-For compilation instructions, please go to the spark folder and see the README there.
+## For compilation instructions, please go to the spark folder and see the README there.

-## Instuctions to set up locally
+## Instructions to set up locally

 1. Install and start mysql
 2. Open up the project in IntelliJ with the `pom.xml` file